 Details of remuneration of Directors / Key Managerial Personnel

-The information relating to remuneration of Directors/ Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 201 4 of the Act is given in Annexure - Vwhich forms part of this Report.
+The information relating to remuneration of Directors/ Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 of the Act is given in Annexure - VIwhich forms part of this Report.

 Particulars of Employees

-The statement under Rule 5(2) and 5(3) of The Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VI which forms part ofthis Report.
+The statement under Rule 5(2) and 5(3) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VII which forms part ofthis Report.

 However the said Annexure shall be provided to Members on a specific request made inwriting to the Company.
-The said information is available for inspection by the Members atthe Registered Office of the Company on any working day of the Company up to the date ofthe 37th Annual General Meeting.
+The said information is open for inspection and any memberinterested in obtaining the copy of the same may write to the Company Secretary.

 Management Discussion and Analysis Report

-Management Discussion and Analysis Report as required under the Listing Regulations isannexed as Annexure - VII which forms part of this Report.
+Management Discussion and Analysis Report as required under the Listing Regulations isannexed as Annexure - VIII which forms part of this Report.

 Particulars of Loans Guarantees or Investments

-During the year under review your Company has not granted any Loan Guarantees or madeInvestments within the meaning of Section 186 of the Companies Act 2013.
+During the year under review the Company has not granted any Loan Guarantees or madeInvestments within the meaning of Section 186 of the Companies Act 2013.

 Significant and material orders passed by the Regulators or Courts or Tribunals

-During the year under review there was no significant and material orders passed bythe Regulators or Courts or Tribunals impacting the going concern status of the Companyand its future operations.
+During the year under review there was no significant and material orders passed bythe Regulators or Courts or Tribunals impacting the going concern status of the Company.

 Directors and Key Managerial Personnel